Islamic University, Bangladesh: Undergraduate (Bachelor's)

 Before starting every academic session, applications for admission into undergraduate studies are asked by IU authority and prepares detailed prospectus on the admission process including qualifications criteria i.e. cumulative grade points average of Secondary level (S.S.C or equivalent to Grade-10), Higher Secondary level (H.S.C or equivalent to Grade-12), Diploma, A level, O level etc. The prospectus also include units’ distribution on different subjects under different faculties, seat capacity, examinations fee and particular date to be held the examinations.
 The Undergraduate admission test is one of the competitive examinations in Bangladesh.

 After completion of twelve years of studies or higher secondary level (H.S.C or equivalent to Grade-12) education, a student can submit her or his application for undergraduate admission if he/she fulfills the minimum requirements.
 There are 8 units (A to H) for admission test; each unit has its unique questions patterns .i.e. applicants are required to answer questions on physics, mathematics, chemistry, biology, English etc. based on the unit's subjects type to be admitted under Faculty of Applied Science and Technology.

 For the faculty of Business Administrations, applicants are required to answer questions on business studies, accounting, general knowledge, and mathematics.
 For the Faculty of Law and Shariah, applicants are required to answer questions on English, Bengali, and general knowledge.
 For the Faculty of Humanities and Social Sciences, applicants are required to answer questions on English, Bengali, and general Knowledge.
 For the Faculty of Theology and Islamic Studies, applicants are required to answer questions on Arabic, Al-Quran, Al-Hadith, Dawah & Islamic studies, Al-Fiqh, Islamic history, English, Bengali, and general knowledge.

 Graduate (Master's)

-For admission to Master's programs, eligible candidates are required to appear in interviews and/or written tests.
+The Islamic University Kushtia offers Master's or postgraduate programs in various faculties and departments.
+The university's Master's programs usually include courses of one or two years duration and bachelor's degree holders can be admitted through an admission test.
+These programs include Master of Science (M.Sc.), Master of Arts (MA), Master of Pharmacy (M.Pharm.), Master of Theology and Islamic Studies (MTIS), Master of Business Administration (MBA), Master of Social Science (MSS), Master of Law (LL.M) and Master of Education (M.Ed.).
+The admission and curriculum of each program are conducted as per the university's rules.
+To be admitted to the Master's program, one usually has to pass a written examination and/or an oral interview organized by the university's Central Admission Committee and acquire the necessary qualifications.

+However, in addition to the regular Master's courses, a Professional Master's course is also conducted here, which is locally called an evening master's degree.
+This degree is completed by conducting classes on specific days of the week in almost every department, especially on holidays.